Dwijad/Dockerize-Kafka-Connect/README.md

 ### Usage
 You can run the docker image if the kafka broker you want to make use of is running on PLAINTEXT or SASL_PLAINTEXT mode as described below(Use case - I and Use case - IV)

-If your kafka broker is running on SASL_SSL or SSL mode then you have to rebuild the docker image incorporating the truststore and keystore file of your    kafka broker.
+If your kafka broker is running on SASL_SSL or SSL mode then you have to rebuild the docker image by incorporating the truststore and keystore file of your  kafka broker.

     FROM dwijad/kafka-connect:latest
     RUN echo "===> Updating  keystore and truststore files===" \ &&  ADD  --chown=kafka:kafka  --chmod=755  your-local-folder/kafka.keystore.jks $KAFKA_HOME/script/ca \
     &&  ADD  --chown=kafka:kafka  --chmod=755  your-local-folder/kafka.truststore.jks $KAFKA_HOME/script/ca

+Now you can run the kafka connect docker image when the broker is using either of the

 #### Use case - I
 Run Kafka connect worker with Kafka broker listener configured in PLAINTEXT mode.
 The schema registry is running in either secured or non-secured mode.